Sister Mary Nadine Mathias, SND

 In the case of sacramental records that may concern an adoption, the Archives cannot reveal the names of the natural/biological parents.
 No certificate issued by either the Archives or any individual parish will contain this information.

-The Archives of the Diocese of Toledo holds sacramental registers form closed parishes and institutions.
+The Archives of the Diocese of Toledo holds sacramental registers from closed parishes and institutions.
 Due to the personal and confidential nature of the information, it is Diocesan policy that sacramental registers created after 1930 are not available to the public.

 The following individuals may, however, request and obtain certified copies of sacramental certificates by completing the form below: